matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 Performs a SELECT on a table one chunk at a time and returns an array of every fetched row.

+This function will break up a `SELECT` query into several smaller queries by using only a limited number of rows at a time.
+It will accumulate the results of each smaller query and return the result.

-This function will break up a SELECT into several smaller SELECTs and accumulate the result.
-It should be used when performing a SELECT that can take a long time to finish.
-Using several smaller SELECTs will ensure that the table will not be locked for too long.
+This function should be used when performing a `SELECT` that can take a long time to finish.
+Using several smaller queries will ensure that the table will not be locked for too long.

 #### Signature